tonka14/tonka14/README.md

 ### Hi there 👋

+- 😄 I'm Deniz Tonka
+- 🔭 Mostly working with C# and Unity
+- ⚡ But actually making project with a lot of things

 - 🔭 I’m currently working on Unity and Visual Studio
 - 🌱 I’m currently learning C#
-- How to reach me: [My LinkedIn](https://www.linkedin.com/in/deniztonka/)
+- 📫 How to reach me: [My LinkedIn](https://www.linkedin.com/in/deniztonka/)

 <!--